AmirUCR/iris_playground/README.md

 A PDF version of each notebook is included so that you do not have to run individual code pieces.

-The aim is to walk through ML methods and demonstrate the analysis of data from scratch.

 # How to Run This Thing
 To run these series, you need to use Jupyter Notebook, Google Colab, or any other notebook interpreter.
 I used Jupyter Lab installed on Anaconda.